enblacar/SCpubr-book/docs/16-CellularStatePlots.md

 <span class="border-0"><img src="images/2_variables.png" class="mx-auto d-block" alt="" style="box-shadow: none; width: 100%"/></span>

 This is the easiest case.
-For this, the user needs to provide the name of *two gene signatures* present in the list of genes provided to `gene_list` parameter:
+For this, the user needs to provide the name of *two gene signatures* present in the list of genes provided to `input_gene_list` parameter:
 - `x1`: The enrichment scores computed for this list will be displayed on the X axis.
 - `y1`: The enrichment scores computed for this list will be displayed on the Y axis.